reporangler/auth-service/readme.md

 The php-service already uses this faked data to retrieve the logged in user and will send the data to the package metadata-service to retrieve the list of packages

+# REST Api

+There is a (TODO: not secured) REST Api which can be used to configure the authenticated users and what packages they can access.
+This REST Api is the same api that the command line client (TODO: not created yet) uses in order to do what it does.

+## /package-group

+These are the allowed groups that users can be assigned to.
+They define what groups of packages can be made.
+A typical set of package groups are:
+- public
+    - All users when created are given this group by default
+- custom-group
+    - This might be the name of a company department or some segmenting property.
+E.g. 'data-eng' or 'platform-eng'
+- username
+    - All users are given a group named after themselves, allowing them to publish private packages nobody else can see

+#### Endpoints:
+- get `/package-group`: list all registered package groups
+- get `/package-group/{name}`: get package group by name
+- get `/package-group/{id}`: get package group by id
+- post `/package-group`: create a new package group
+    - fields: [`name:string`]
+- put `/package-group`: update a package group
+    - fields: [`id:integer`, `name:string`]
+- delete `/package-group/{id}`: delete a package by id

+### /user

+Users are required to know who can login, to what package repository they have access and defined what package groups, when authorized they are allowed to read

+#### Endpoints:
+- post `/user/login`: attempt a login
+    - fields: [
+        `type:one_of(database,http-basic,ldap)`,
+        `username:string`,
+        `password:string`,
+        `repository_type:string`
+    ]
+- get `/user/check`: check a token
+    - headers: [`TODO:i_dont_know_yet`]
+- get `/user`: get a list of all users
+- get `/user/{name}`: get a user by username
+- get `/user/{id}`: get a user by id
+- post `/user`: create a user
+    - fields: [
+        `username:string`,
+        `password:string`,
+        `repository_type:string`
+    ]
+- put `/user`: update a user
+    - fields: [
+        `id:integer`,
+        (optional)`username:string`,
+        (optional)`password:string`,
+        (optional)`repository_type:string`
+    ]
+- delete `/user/{id}`: delete a user by id

+### /user-package-group

+A user must be assigned package groups otherwise they can not read any package lists

+#### Endpoints:
+- get `/user-package-group/user/{id}`: list all mappings by user id
+- get `/user-package-group/group/{id}`: list all mappings by package group id
+- get `/user-package-group`: list all mappings
+- post `/user-package-group`: create a mapping between user and package group
+    - fields: [`user_id:integer`, `package_group_id:integer`]
+- delete `/user-package-group/user/{user_id}/group/{group_id}`: delete a specific mapping between a user and package_group
+- delete `/user-package-group/user/{id}`: delete all mappings for user id (removes a user out of all groups)
+- delete `/user-package-group/group/{id}`: delete all mappings from group id (removes a group from all users)

 # Future Ideas

 - Support LDAP login